mikewest/fallow/data/articles/2007/11/just-back-from-london.markdown

 ArticleID:  80
 Published:  1195937770
 Modified:   1195939420
-Title:      Just back from London
+Title:      "Just back from London"
-Slug:       just-back-from-london
+Slug:       "just-back-from-london"
-OneLine:    I'm back from London after @media Ajax with some security papers for you to read, and not much else yet.
+OneLine:    "I'm back from London after @media Ajax with some security papers for you to read, and not much else yet."
 Tags:
     - Personal
     - JavaScript